benetflo/rp2350-secure-boot-chain/README.md

 # Security limitations

-> *Since this is my first security‑focused project, the system should not be considered perfectly secure.
-I have done my best to apply sound security principles and    make the design as robust as possible within my current experience and the scope of the project.*

-### **Residual risk**:
-Despite implemented protections (secure boot, A/B partitions, rollback protection, signature verification etc.), the system may still contain unknown vulnerabilities or implementation bugs that have not been discovered during testing.
+Since this is an educational first implementation of a secure boot chain, the system has been designed and tested within a defined threat model.
+Core security mechanisms such as secure boot, A/B partitions, rollback protection, and signature verification are implemented, but the system may still contain undiscovered implementation issues or vulnerabilities.

-### **Scope of testing**:
-Testing has focused on the designed threat model and typical failure scenarios (invalid signatures, corrupted metadata, etc.).
-More advanced attacks (fault injection, side‑channel analysis, hardware probing) have not been tested, nor have security measures against them been implemented, because they fall outside the intended threat model.
+Testing has mainly focused on expected failure cases, such as invalid signatures and corrupted metadata.
+More advanced hardware attacks, like fault injection, side-channel analysis, and physical probing, are considered out of scope for this project and have not been evaluated.

-### **OTA server**
-The OTA server is a minimal, intentionally insecure dummy implementation.
-A production‑grade OTA backend should include authentication, access control and secure transport.
-However, the simplified server is intentional in this project, as it makes it easier to clearly demonstrate that all critical security is enforced on‑device through the secure boot chain.
-Future work includes replacing the dummy server with a secure OTA backend once the focus shifts from demonstrating the boot chain to building a full production‑ready update system.
+The OTA server is intentionally kept minimal and not production-ready, and is only meant to demonstrate the secure boot chain, with all critical trust decisions enforced on the device itself.

 ### *The attacks tested in this project are demonstrated in this video:* LINK HERE